KartikChugh/Otto/README.md

 ### Code Display

 All done!
 With your data sorted out, preprocessors set, and model configured, Otto gives you a nice view of your work.
-For convenience, we offer buttons to copy the code to your clipboard, deploy it in a Google Colab notebook, or restart the process.
+For convenience, we offer buttons to copy the code to your clipboard, deploy it to a Google Colab notebook, or restart the process.

 ![codegen](media/codeGen_hd.gif)